 All children deserve the opportunity to be involved in the arts.
 The arts play a critical role in students’ success in school and beyond, enhancing their reading and language skills, mathematical skills, thinking skills, social skills, motivation to learn and positive school environment.
 The Reflections program encourages students in pre-K through grade 12 to explore the arts.
 The National PTA Reflections program is PTA’s cornerstone arts program.
 It offers students the opportunity to earn local, state and even national recognition for original artwork they create in response to a specific theme.

-The theme for the 2017-18 school year is “Within Reach“.
+The theme for the 2018-19 school year is “Heroes Around Me".
 Students will reflect on the theme and create original works of art in the categories of dance choreography, film production, music composition, literature, photography and visual arts.
 Students who participate in the Reflections Program get an opportunity to explore the arts and culture, develop creative thinking and problem-solving skills, and recognize themselves as artists.